canefe/story-launcher/README.md

 # Story Launcher
-A Tauri-based mod downloader for a minecraft server.
+A Tauri-based mod downloader for a minecraft fabric client.
 Work in progress, practice of using Rust.